Rahulvvsv/Projects-2021/djangorest-react/README.md

-Practice project made to implement a simple Notes list application
+Practice project made to implement a simple Notes list application Took a lot of reference from dennis ivy yt
 It is made with DjangoRestFramework and React.js